harvester/docs/docs/advanced/settings.md

 1. Add the provisioner for the newly added CSI driver.
 1. Configure **Volume Snapshot Class Name**, which refers to the name of the `VolumeSnapshotClass` used to create volume snapshots or VM snapshots.
-1. Cofigure **Backup Volume Snapshot Class Name**, which refers to the name of the `VolumeSnapshotClass` used to create VM backups.
+1. Configure **Backup Volume Snapshot Class Name**, which refers to the name of the `VolumeSnapshotClass` used to create VM backups.

 Select the desired StorageClass when creating an empty volume or adding a new empty volume to a virtual machine.

+## `default-vm-termination-grace-period-seconds`

+_Available as of v1.2.0_

+This setting allows you to specify a default termination grace period for stopping a virtual machine in seconds.

+Default: `120`

 ## `http-proxy`